 Students are admitted as regular Freshmen on the basis of (1) entrance examinations or (2) a certificate from an accredited preparatory school.
 Those desiring to enter by the first method must apply to the Registrar in sufficient time for necessary arrangements to be made.
-Entrance examinations in all the more common preparatory subjects may be taken without charge before registration.
+Entrance examinations in all the more common preparatory subjects may be taken before registration without charge.